Now in paperback

 "In GONE 'TIL NOVEMBER, Wallace Stroby's mastery of character and dialogue is mated to a hellacious narrative engine.
 His heroine, Sara Cross, is a wonderful creation."

-- GEORGE PELECANOS, author of THE WAY HOME, and producer/co-writer of HBO'S THE WIRE, THE PACIFIC and TREME
+- GEORGE PELECANOS, author of THE WAY HOME, and producer/co-writer of HBO'S THE WIRE and TREME

 "A powerful thriller...
 Stroby explores moral choices that leave his devastatingly real characters torn between doing nothing and risking everything."